invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 We use the item type for field type name, adding `isCollection: true` to the field type.

-##### Polymorphic Types
+##### Collection or Scalar Types

 When a field is annotated as a union of a type and list of that type, the schema object has an `anyOf` property, which holds a list of valid types for the union.

-After verifying that the union has two members (a type and list of the same type), we use the type for field type name, adding `isPolymorphic: true` to the field type.
+After verifying that the union has two members (a type and list of the same type), we use the type for field type name, adding `isCollectionOrScalar: true` to the field type.

 ##### Optional Fields